online-ml/river/docs/examples/sentence_classification.md

-The results of the logistic regression with the spacy embeddings are much better than the tf-idf.
+The results of the logistic regression using spaCy embeddings are lower than those obtained with TF-IDF values.
 We could surely improve the results by cleaning up the text.
-However, on this problem, the logistic regression is not better than the naive bayes model.
+We could also use embeddings more suited to our dataset.
+However, on this problem, the logistic regression is not better than the Naive Bayes model.
 No free lunch today.